Rockhampton: Other Industry

-Queensland Magnesia (QMAG) is a leading producer of premium-quality magnesia products.
-From one of the world's largest deposits of cryptocrystalline magnesite in Queensland, Australia, they mine, process and deliver to global and domestic customers with a strong focus on sustainability.

-The high temperatures of steel, iron, cement, glass and ceramics production require thermal insulation in the form of refractory bricks using DBM and EFM magnesia products.
-The agricultural sector uses their magnesia as a vital animal feed supplement and fertilizer to maintain plant and animal health.
-They support the path to net zero carbon emissions by supplying magnesia to precipitate nickel and cobalt used in EV batteries.
-Their magnesia is also used in numerous industrial applications such as waste water treatment and the pulp and paper industry.

 The magnesia mine is located at Kunwarara (located approximately 81 km north of Rockhampton) and have a processing plant at Parkhurst, which employs over 200 locals.
 QMAG was purchased by Refratechnik in 2020 from Sibelco.

 Headquartered in Munich, the global Refratechnik Group develops, manufactures, and installs high-grade refractories for high-temperature industrial processes.
 As a systems supplier, Refratechnik offers customised and all-inclusive refractory solutions for all major industrial sectors.
 Refratechnik also owns Baymag, a sister company to QMAG, producing MgO products for various markets around the world.